DrKJeff16/project.nvim/README.md

   ---LSP, while `'pattern'` uses vim-rooter like glob pattern matching.
 Here
   ---order matters: if one is not detected, the other is used as fallback.
 You
   ---can also delete or rearrange the detection methods.
+  ---
+  ---The detection methods get filtered and rid of duplicates during runtime.
   --- ---
   ---Default: `{ 'lsp' , 'pattern' }`
   --- ---